Employers

 On-the-Job Training

 On-the-Job Training is an opportunity for you, the employer, to mentor a person with a disability.
-By participating in On-the-Job Training with VR, you may receive reimbursement for the trainee's salary.
+By participating in OJT, you have the opportunity to see if the job and your business are a good fit with the trainee.

 - Support services (uniforms, tools, bus passes)